 What’s Next on the Travel Photography Blog?

-As I mentioned, I’ve got a new lens to play with to go with the 6D.
+As I mentioned, I’ve got the 16-35mm to play with to go with the 6D.
 So look for an unboxing and review of that lens in the next couple days.
 I’ve also got a couple locations to shoot in the next little while.
 So, as usual, stay tuned!